This post may contain affiliate links. Please read our disclosure.

 Breezypacks use a high-tech insulation material that recharges automatically at night when temperatures dip under 75°F. This makes them easy to bring anywhere, but also impractical in very hot climates.

-The VIVi CAP uses simple insulation to keep your insulin pens cool.
+The VIVI Cap uses simple insulation to keep your insulin pens cool.
 It also warns you when your insulin is getting too hot and you need to find refrigeration.
 It’s great for everyday use but not for travel in hot climates.
 It also only works for insulin pens.

 Portable travel fridges